leeheonyeong/IntroToIM/February25/readme.md

-**Analog and Digital Sensors in Both Analog and Digital Fashion**
+**Karaoke Friend**

+    Filename must end in .md
+    Properly formatted
+    Overall project concept
+    Description of how the circuit and the code accomplish the concept Circuit schematic
+    A photograph of the overall project
+    A photograph of the electronics
+    A link to a short video
+    Problems, if any, and solutions, if any
+    If the project did not operate as you intended, describe clearly how it does operate, and why you think it differs from what you intended

+mention the tambourine problem

 This was fourth assignment for the course Intro to Interactive Media.
-Our professor asked us to get information from at least one analog sensor and at least one digital sensor (switch), and use this information to control at least two LEDs, one in a digital fashion and the other in an analog fashion, in some creative way.

-In my work, I have used one analog sensor and two digital sensors.
-The analog sensor is the potentiometer and the two digital sensors are the switch toggle and the momentary switch.
-Each of these sensors have their own purpose and affects the 3LEDs in various ways.
-Starting with the switch toggle, the switch toggle turns off and on the 3LEDs.
-This means that when the switch toggle is set to off, the momentary switch and potentiometer won't work.
-Once the switch toggle is set to on, the momentary switch will allow to user to make the 3LEDs blink in a random sequence (only 1 LED will turn on at a time) due to a random number generator.
-While the momentary switch is being pressed and the 3LEDs are blinking, you could play with the potentiometer to control the brightness of the blinking LEDs.
+Our professor asked us to make a musical instrument using at least one servo and tone.
+We were allowed to use other components as well.

+In my work, I have used one switch toggle, two momentary switches, one buzzer, one servomotor, and a potentiometer.
+First of all, the most important thing is the switch toggle.
+Without it turned on, the 2 momentary switches won't work and not play any songs.
+Therefore, the switch toggle must first be turned on.
+After that, you ae given the choice to press the yellow button or the blue button.
+The yellow button will play "Old Macdonald Had A Farm" while the blue button will play "Mary Had A Little Lamb."
+After choosing a song, you can play along with the song by controlling the tambourines.
+When you feel like you had enough "Karaoke Time", you can turn it off by turning the switch toggle off.

 While making this, I encountered some problems.
 One of the problems was that I thought my redboard was broken since the lights in the redboard weren't lighting up even when I plugged it into my laptop.